 Engineer Mountain Trail

-Close to Durango, Engineer Mountain trail is a popular hike in the summertime to see wildflowers in Durango.
+Close to Durango, Engineer Mountain trail is a popular hike in the summertime.
 As the trail nears the top, it opens into an alpine meadow filled with wild Columbine, orchids, primrose, coneflowers and more.
 The views are spectacular!

 Ice Lakes Trail

-This trail winds through old growth forest and meadows to the alpine tundra where hikers are greeted wild big horn sheep, sweeping Rocky Mountain views and an impressive array of wildfowers in Durango.
+This trail winds through old growth forest and meadows to the alpine tundra where hikers are greeted wild big horn sheep, sweeping Rocky Mountain views and an impressive array of wildfowers.
 As with all alpine hikes, there is a short growing season from mid-June to the end of July.